Billy Te Kahika: Election campaigning and opposition to lockdown

-On 12 September 2020, Te Kahika and fellow Advance NZ co-leader Ross took part in a "National Rally for Freedom" rally in Auckland's Aotea Square opposing the Government's COVID-19 lockdown, which attracted thousands of people.
+On 12 September 2020, Te Kahika and fellow Advance NZ co-leader Ross took part in a "National Rally for Freedom" rally in Auckland's Aotea Square opposing the Government's COVID-19 lockdown, which attracted a few thousand people.

 In October 2020 it was revealed that Te Kahika's paid weekly interviews with New Zealand conspiracy theorist Vinny Eastwood had violated electoral law as they did not include a legally-required promoter statement.
 The Electoral Commission took no action as Te Kahika's sponsorship had been disclosed.

 Election results and post-election events

 The 2020 general election was held on 17 October.
-Te Kahika came fourth in the Te Tai Tokerau electorate, with 1,349 votes; the seat was won by incumbent Labour Member of Parliament Kelvin Davis.
+Te Kahika came fourth in the Te Tai Tokerau electorate, with 1,349 votes (4.9%); the seat was won by incumbent Labour Member of Parliament Kelvin Davis.
 The Advance NZ coalition gained one percent of the party vote (28,429 party votes), well below the five percent level needed to enter Parliament, so Te Kahika was not elected to Parliament.

 Following the election, Te Kahika alleged that it had been rigged and that Advance NZ ballots had been disqualified because voters added comments or smiley faces to their ballots.
 He also claimed that 200,000 votes had not been properly counted.
 He refused to accept the election result and said he planned a tally of Advance voters to prove the official process was corrupt.
 The Electoral Commission disputed Te Kahika's allegations that adding comments to a ballot would invalidate them and rejected his allegation about the 200,000 lost votes.
 In a later post, he said that his figure of 200,000 was a mistake but stuck to his claim that Advance voters' ballots had been disqualified for writing comments and drawing smiley faces on them.

 On 26 October, Te Kahika severed ties with Advance NZ after its election failure, stating that he had decided not to continue with the party.
 Later that day, he issued a statement clarifying that he was not severing relations with Advance NZ but was rather restoring its "autonomy."
 Te Kahika also vowed not to step down as party leader and reiterated his support for Advance NZ.